Sudip Bandyopadhyay

 Sudip Bandyopadhyay (born 6 January 1949) is an Indian politician and a Member of Parliament.
-Sudip Bandyopadhyay has been a member of the Lok Sabha for five terms, serving in the 12th, 13th, 15th, 16th, 17th, 18th Lok Sabhas.
+He has been a member of the Lok Sabha for six terms, serving in the 12th, 13th, 15th, 16th, 17th, 18th Lok Sabhas.
 He represents the Kolkata Uttar constituency of West Bengal.
-He is the leader of Trinamool Congress political party in Lok Sabha.
+He was the leader of Trinamool Congress political party in Lok Sabha until August 2025.

 Political career

 On 3 January 2017, Bandyopadhyay was arrested after interrogation by the Central Bureau of Investigation (CBI) for his non-cooperation in ongoing investigation and alleged involvement in the Ponzi firm Rose Valley Group.

 According to his 2019 nomination filing, his assets totaled ₹ 6 crores.

+Political career

+He contested the 2024 Lok Sabha election on All India Trinamool Congress ticket from the Kolkata Uttar Lok Sabha constituency and retained his seat.

+2026 Rebellion

+In June 2026, almost immediately after the massive Trinamool Congress defeat, around 20 MPs of AITC allegedly declared rebellion from their party, and presented their written wish to join Bhartiya Janata Party.
+This group was led by Kakoli Ghosh.

+Later, on 14 June, 20 MPs, including Bandyopadhyay, signed a formal letter declaring their split from Trinamool Congress as to merge with the Nationalist Citizens Party of India (NCPI), having a national party status granted by the Election Commission of India.
+They formally submitted the letter to Lok Sabha Speaker Om Birla.

+The total strength of TMC in Lok Sabha had been 28, so that a number of 20 MPs made it eligible for splitting from the party, as per the Indian Defection laws, so as to escape the anti-defection disqualification.